 Web-based situational judgment tests (SJTs) present an outdated technology, which has been used by businesses for decades with no avail.
 Sadly, a handful of for-profit companies have started marketing them as a "novel solution".
 In such tests, applicants are shown hypothetical real-life situations in a video or written prompt and asked to indicate how they would respond.
 These tests are claimed to examine “non-cognitive” abilities like problem solving, decision-making and interpersonal skills.
-But, in our opinion, the evidence against the use such tests is overwhelming for reasons we'll discuss below:
+But, in our opinion, the evidence against the use of such tests is overwhelming for reasons we'll discuss below:

 - Danger #1: Hypothetical Questions Lead to Hypothetical Applicants

 Asking hypothetical questions, generally leads the applicants to provide socially acceptable responses and those with higher socioeconomic status normally do better on such tests as a result.
 This is called the “context principle”.
 Our behaviors are modified by the context of our environment.
 Therefore, asking applicants in a test setting how they would react to some hypothetical situation might not be of any value because the applicants know they are being tested and they know that their response has to be a response that brings a favorable outcome, such as being accepted to their program of choice.
 This means that the applicants might not necessarily act in the same way under real-life situations when there are no supervisions and test pressures.
 This is the same reason that someone who may be shy in one setting might be fully outgoing in another setting.

 - Danger #2: SJTs Cause Cultural, Gender, & Socioeconomic Bias